 Dinner was good.
 I love the Linguini.
 Seriously it looked more like a Garlic Aglio Olio than a Carbonara here in the picture isn’t it.
 That was the whole point.
 I didn’t feel guilty after the meal as it was tastefully light in flavour.
 Kudos to our chef of the night <3

 Dessert was a Christmas cake from a random bakery at COEX Hyundai Department Store, with some good wine of course.
-And yes we celebrated Christmas eve away over laughters, wine, Christmas carols and silly jokes ; )
+And yes we celebrated Christmas eve away over laughter, wine, Christmas carols and silly jokes ; ) Alright, done with this simple post about Christmas and I will be back with more info about good food and good places around Korea.
+Till then ; )